arend-lang/site/src/documentation/tutorial/PartI/case.md

 # Views

-Views -- is a techique that allows to define some kind of custom pattern matching for data types.
+Views -- is a technique that allows to define some kind of custom pattern matching for data types.
 For example, {%ard%}Nat{%endard%} has constructors {%ard%}zero{%endard%} and {%ard%}suc{%endard%}
 and by default we pattern match on them whenever we define a function from {%ard%}Nat{%endard%}.
 But we can also define a custom pattern matching for {%ard%}Nat{%endard%} as if {%ard%}Nat{%endard%}